Apply for a skip licence

 Only approved skip hire companies can apply for a licence.

-- A skip shall not be placed on the highway without the prior approval in writing of the Chief Engineer or his representative
+- A skip shall not be placed on the highway without the prior approval in writing of the Chief Engineer or their representative

 - The Applicant shall indemnify the County Council against all liability, loss, claim or proceeding whatsoever arising under the statute or common law in respect of the placing, and maintaining of skips on the highway, or their removal there from